 Below is a famous image that’s used to help people appreciate that what you see may not reflect what others see, in which case you need to find a way to bridge the gap of understanding and perception.
-It’s something I believe is highly relevant to the ITSM and DevOps relationship.
+It’s something I believe is highly relevant to the DevOps and ITSM relationship.

-This difference in perspective is something that I repeatedly see when talking to people who happen to sit on either side of what’s commonly a DevOps and IT service management (ITSM) divide.
+This difference in perspective is something that I repeatedly see when talking to people who happen to sit on either side of what’s commonly a DevOps and ITSM (IT service management) divide.

 To help, in this article I offer up a way in which to help with these different perspectives.Are you sitting either side of a #DevOps and #ITSM divide?
 Here @DanielBreston challenges you to change your perception of both and to start talking in a common language.
 Click To Tweet